kubernetes-sigs/kube-scheduler-simulator/README.md

 This allows for batch inclusion of resources from external clusters.
 It is enabled by an `EXTERNAL_IMPORT_ENABLED` environment variables is `1`.

-You can import resources on your cluster to the simulator by using the following environment variables `EXTERNAL_IMPORT_ENABLED` and `KUBECONFIG`.
+You can import resources on your cluster to the simulator by using the following environment variables `KUBE_SCHEDULER_CONFIG_PATH` and `KUBECONFIG`.
-For more information about those variables, please refer [docs/env-variables.md](docs/env-variables.md).
+For more information about those variables, please see [docs/env-variables.md](docs/env-variables.md).

 ## Contributing